-- be able to operate the VMS in both local-control mode (ie no external communications) and remotecontrol mode (ie communicating with an external central control system) - in both local and remote modes, support technician/operator selection of all NTCIP 1203 v03 National Transportation Communications for ITS Protocol - Object Definitions for Dynamic Message Signs (DMS) (NTCIP 1203) functions (such as manually changing dimming level, commanding display of pre-stored messages, and running diagnostic routines capable of testing full VMS operation)
+- be able to operate the VMS in both local-control mode (ie no external communications) and remotecontrol mode (ie communicating with an external central control system) - in both local and remote modes, support technician/operator selection of all NTCIP 1203 v03 National Transportation Communications for ITS Protocol Object Definitions for Dynamic Message Signs (DMS) (NTCIP 1203) functions (such as manually changing dimming level, commanding display of pre-stored messages, and running diagnostic routines capable of testing full VMS operation).

-4.8 Message sources
+4.8 Message conflict

-The VMS must be able to display graphic symbols (which resemble alphanumeric characters or pictograms) requested from approved external sources (such as TOCs) or as part of a local response (such as from a remote tunnel SCADA system).
+The VMS must be able to display aspects which resemble alphanumeric characters or pictograms, requested from approved external sources such as TOCs or as part of a local response such as from a remote tunnel supervisory control and data acquisition (SCADA) system.